aserkanyilmaz/Asp.netLesson/README.md

-# Asp.net Book Store Çalışması
+# Asp.net Book Store Project

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.